Who Increases Emergency Department Use? New Insights from the Oregon Health Insurance Experiment

 \subsection{Risk factors associated with changes in ED use}

 This section investigates the risk factors associated with significant changes in ED usage by examining treatment effects for selected subgroups.
 We summarize treatment effects for selected subgroups by aggregating the individualized treatment effects discussed above.
-Table \ref{tab:gates.any} presents group average treatment effects for an extended list of characteristics from the causal forest (panel A) and classical subgroup analysis based on the linear IV method (panel B) for comparison.
+Table \ref{tab:gates.any} presents group average treatment effects for an extended list of characteristics from the causal forest.

-Table \ref{tab:gates.any} shows that the group treatment effects using both approaches can be materially different.
 There are two notable findings.
-First, using the causal forests, we find statistically significant GATE estimates for four subgroups---men, prior SNAP participants, young and middle-aged adults below age 50, and individuals with any previous ED use classified as primary care treatable.
+First, we find statistically significant GATE estimates for four subgroups---men, prior SNAP participants, young and middle-aged adults below age 50, and individuals with any previous ED use classified as primary care treatable.
 These groups exhibit treatment effects between 8 and 10 percentage points, at least twice the average effect.
 If we zero in on smaller subgroups at the intersection of these characteristics, we find even larger effects (not reported).
 For instance, the GATE we estimate for men below age 50 with any pre-lottery primary care treatable ED use implies a 21 percentage point increase in the likelihood of using the emergency department upon gaining coverage.
 The forests do not reveal statistically significant group effects for other pre-lottery ED utilization or lottery list variables.

-The forests do not reveal statistically significant group effects for other lottery list variables or pre-lottery ED utilization variables.
-The only subgroups with sizable negative effects are older adults (aged 50 and above) and those with any pre-lottery emergent, preventable ED visits.
-The effect for older adults is a 6-percentage-point reduction in the probability of using the ED.
-However, the estimate is insignificant ($p$-value=0.24), possibly due to a lack of power.
-Further analyses in this direction suggest that those who reduce inpatient visits are mostly older people---that is, individuals in the left tail of Figures 1c and 2a are older.